andyaiken/forgesteel/to do.md

 * It should be possible to create a homebrew subclass / class ability / monster individually
 * Add data:
   * Rivals
-  * Imbued items
+* Imbued items:
   * Add a toggle so the user can add enhancements by the rules or add anything
-    * Imbued implement grants +1 / +2 / +3 damage to magic / psionic abilities based on highest enhancement tier
-    * Imbued weapon grants +1 / +2 / +3 damage to weapon abilities based on highest enhancement tier
 * Monster Builder:
   * Auto-create monsters